Aslanyunus10/Pygame-Project/README.md

 - Score tracking to keep track of your progress.
 - High score display to challenge yourself to beat your best score.

-## Requirements

-- Python 3.x
-- Pygame library

-## Installation

-1. Clone the repository to your local machine: